 Joanna: And so this sounds to me as well like it’s a real opportunity.
 It’s an opportunity for sellers.
 It’s an opportunity for advisors in this space, like brokers, to think more broadly in terms of how they’re actually sourcing potential buyers in this market and work now with brokers.
 I mean indeed you are a broker yourself right.
 But you also work with brokers.
 Is that right? in assisting them in marketing businesses that they have on their books?

 David: Correct.
 So sort of to continue my own story.
 Having sold the boating business, I then went into partnership with Deb at the Brilliant Group.
 And we actually set up alongside our core business which is digital marketing and lead generation for predominantly professional service firms, we set up Brilliant Businesses as a sister business to really do two things.
-One to appeal directly to sellers who built established businesses and now want to realize their full potential when they come to sell them.
+One to appeal directly to sellers who built established businesses and now want to realise their full potential when they come to sell them.
 So yes we target end-user business owners.

-But equally we realized that our expertise and experience is really in, even though we can we can do the whole approach beginning and to end, our expertise is in the marketing side of the business.
+But equally we realised that our expertise and experience is really in, even though we can we can do the whole approach beginning and to end, our expertise is in the marketing side of the business.
 So we’re really keen to partner up with brokers who might be struggling with certain listings in order to get the opportunity out to the target market.

 And what we can do is we can build the websites, drive traffic to the website, generate the leads, which are then fed to the brokers for doing buyer selection, negotiation, and ultimately through to closing a deal.
 So we see that as a great partnership opportunity, bringing out their negotiation and broking skills with our marketing skills.
 So it’s a win win for everyone.

 Joanna: Yeah.
 It certainly makes sense.
 I can see that this approach could be relevant to almost any business really and certainly those businesses that are a little bit different, that might have potential buyers sitting out there that may not even know that they want to be buyers.
 I guess it’s about germinating the idea.